MarcOlivess/Discord-Weather-Bot/README.md

 # Discord Weather Bot

-using discord and Accuweather API, find your location and get weather updates on command
+Using discord and Accuweather API, find your location and get weather updates on command

 Created using Node.js and MySQL